 Reading & Writing Skills Matter in Every Job

-No matter what career you pursue, having good reading and writing skills is essential.
-Whether you want to be a doctor, an electrician, or a business owner, you will need to have strong writing skills and good reading comprehension.
-Here are a few situations where strong writing and reading skills come in handy in the workplace:
+No matter what career you pursue, good reading comprehension and strong writing skills are invaluable.
+Here are a few situations where strong writing and reading skills come in handy in the workplace!

-Having a clearly written, concise, and professional resume and cover letter is key for any job you apply to.
-You’ll stand out to employers because you put thought and care into your application, especially if you take the time to make sure it’s grammatically correct and has language tailored to the specific job you’re applying for.
+Having a clearly written, concise, and professional resume and cover letter is important for any job you apply for.
+You’ll stand out to employers because you put thought and care into these application materials, especially if you take the time to make they have language tailored to the specific job you’re applying for.
+If you need help creating a resume, check out our easy to use resume template by clicking the button below!

 Communicating with customers, patients, or outside partners

-You may need to be in regular contact with people outside of your company.
-This is another situation in which reading and writing skills are crucial!
+You may need to be in regular contact with people outside of your company, so good reading and writing skills are crucial!
+Sending emails with typos or poor grammar can poorly affect any first impressions with customers, patients, or partners.
 You are representing your company here, so the ability to clearly read questions, concerns, or requests and answer them in a professional and understandable manner is key.
-Sending emails with typos or poor grammar is a bad look.
-Always.

 Communicating with managers and coworkers

-Remember how we said that sending poorly written emails to outside partners or customers is a bad look?
-The same applies to people within your company, too.
-Good reading and writing skills are crucial when sending emails, writing reports, and giving presentations.
-Showing management that you have the tools necessary to excel in the company can go a long way, and maybe even lead to a promotion down the road!
+Good reading and writing skills are crucial when sending emails, writing reports, and giving presentations within your company.
+Showing management that you have the tools and skills necessary to excel in your job can go a long way!

 It can take some time and practice to sharpen these skills.
-The sooner you start, the more prepared you’ll be to enter the workforce with your best foot forward!
 Here are some of our recommendations for getting started on improving your reading and writing skills:

-- Download Grammarly for free onto your computer- it’ll catch your typos or awkward sentences and recommend changes to make to them.
-You’ll begin to correct yourself before making mistakes in the future!
+- Download Grammarly for free onto your computer.
+It’ll catch your typos or awkward sentences and recommend changes to make to them.

 - Eliminate distractions.
 Having the TV on or listening to music while trying to write can throw you off and make it difficult to concentrate.

 - Read more!
-The more you read, the more you expand your vocabulary and learn different styles of writing.
-We recommend starting with whatever subject interests you the most (in fiction or nonfiction).
+The more you read, the more you'll expand your vocabulary and learn different styles of writing.
+We recommend starting with whatever subject interests you the most.

 - Read books below your reading level.
 Start by reading books written for younger audiences, like any of the ones in the Harry Potter series.
 This will give you the confidence and momentum to work your way up to reading more challenging books over time.

 - Read in small chunks.
 Forcing yourself to read will likely result in you skimming the pages rather than actually focusing on what you’re reading.
-You’re more likely to remember what you read when you read as much as your patience or attention span allows, then take a quick break.
+You’re more likely to remember what you read when you stop once you no longer feel engaged and take a break.

 - Repeat what you read out loud.
 This is a great way to make sure you’re understanding what you’re reading.
 Take a moment to repeat or summarize what you just read out loud.
 If something seems off, you can always go back and re-read!